ilios/user-guide/learner-groups/new-learner-group.md

 # New Learner Group

-To add a new Learner Group, select a program and cohort and click the (+) icon as shown below to start the process of adding a new top-level Learner Group.
+To add a new Learner Group, select a program and cohort and click the (+) icon as shown below to start the process of adding a new Learner Group.

 ## Add Learner Group